illustration depicting a woman living with OCD and depression

 Healthy sleep habits

 Both OCD and depression can significantly disrupt sleep patterns.
-Implementing good sleep hygiene practices is crucial:
+Implementing good sleep hygiene practices is crucial and includes:

 Nutrition

-A balanced diet plays a vital role in supporting mental health:
+A balanced diet plays a vital role in supporting mental health and a healthy gut microbiome.
+Proper dietary practices include:

-- Limit consumption of caffeine and alcohol, as these substances can exacerbate anxiety and depressive symptoms
+• Limit consumption of caffeine and alcohol, as these substances can exacerbate depressive and anxiety symptoms.

 Social support